 You need to make sure there is enough room in their enclosure.

 Improper tank size can lead to stunted growth as your dragon will not have enough space to grow or exercise.

 Juvenile bearded dragons can live in a 40-gallon tank but adults need a 120-gallon enclosure.

 You also need to make sure you have the correct lighting in their tank.
-If you do not use a broad spectrum light you will need to feed a calcium supplement with vitamin D.
+In addition to the UVB light, you will need to feed a calcium supplement with vitamin D.